lsadouk/imbalanced_classification/README.md

-# A Cost-Sensitive Approach applied on Shallow and Deep Neural Networks for Classification of Imbalanced Data
+# A Cost-Sensitive Learning Approach applied on Shallow and Deep Neural Networks for Classification of Imbalanced Data
 A cost-sensitive learning approach for handling classification with imbalanced data

 Welcome.
-This repository contains the data and scripts comprising the article 'A Cost-Sensitive Approach applied on Shallow and Deep Neural Networks for Classification of Imbalanced Data'
+This repository contains the data and scripts comprising the article 'A Cost-Sensitive Learning Approach applied on Shallow and Deep Neural Networks for Classification of Imbalanced Data'

 Included are the tools to allow you to easily run the code.